agorf/feed2email/README.md

 Toggled feed:   1 https://github.com/agorf/feed2email/commits.atom
 ~~~

-It can also be removed from feed subscriptions altogether:
+It can also be removed from feed subscriptions permanently:

 ~~~ sh
 $ # same as "f2e r 1"